hphelion/documentation/cloudos/prepare.overview.md

 * For Cinder, we provide an LVM plugin that does Logical Volume Management so that you can do raw storage or logical volumes.

-* For Neutron, we provide an Open vSwitch plugin that allows you to open the switch plugin OpenFlow technology to do virtual networking across your environment.
+* For Quantum, we provide an Open vSwitch plugin that allows you to open the switch plugin OpenFlow technology to do virtual networking across your environment.

 ### Base Layer